-Quake on Windows 7 and 8, Vista and XP with High Resolution
+Quake on Windows in High Resolution

-Quake: another all time classic, although the game looks like it was never really finished properly (which is true).
+Quake: another all time classic, although this DOS game looks like it was never really finished properly (which is true).
 Poorly designed weaponry.
 No gun-changing animation.
 Cartoonish characters.
 But it was an instant classic FPS anyway, with true 3D level design and polygonal characters, as well as TCP/IP network support.
 With the DarkPlaces quake engine you still can play Quake on a computer with a modern operating system!
 The DarkPlaces Quake engine is the best source port we've encountered so far.
 Other Quake source ports we've tested: ezQuake.

 Installation of Quake